Los exitosos Pérez

-Los exitosos Pérez (The Successful Perezes) is the adaptation for Mexico of the Argentine telenovela Los Exitosos Pells.
+Los exitosos Pérez ("The Successful Perezes") is the adaptation for Mexico of the Argentine telenovela Los Exitosos Pells.
 It's a co-production of Endemol and Telefe.
 Mexican producer José Alberto Castro acts as it executive producer.
 With a mixed cast of mostly Mexican and Argentinian actors, and a few from other nationalities, it was filmed on location in Argentina, in exactly the same sets used in the original Argentinian counterpart.
+It was the last telenovela starred by genre star Verónica Castro.